dwuhww/learngit/readme.txt

-vim is a distributed version control system.
+git is a distributed version control system. git is free software distributed under the GPL.